Dawn of the Dragon Racers: Plot

 Hiccup and his friends compete and practice catching sheep for the annual Dragon Race, the new and official dragon sport event on Berk.
 When Snotlout states that he created the sport, Hiccup and Astrid quickly deny that claim, saying that is not how they remember it, so they recall the events of how and who invented Dragon Racing.

-Cutting to a flashback, when the Riders were still in their early teens, Berk is getting ready for the traditional annual Regatta which starts in a few days, when suddenly a herd of sheep run throughout the village, causing minor trouble.
-Gobber explains that after Silent Sven broke his silence, his sheep ran out of their pens because they are afraid of his new voice.
+Cutting to a flashback, when the Riders were still in their early teens, Berk is getting ready for the traditional annual Regatta which starts in a few days, when suddenly a herd of sheep run throughout the village, because Silent Sven broke his silence and they are afraid of his new voice.
 While in the process of catching the sheep, the Riders end up turning it in to an impromptu competition against each other in getting as many sheep as possible.
-Meanwhile, Stoick is preparing to set sail down at the docks, and informs Hiccup that he will be gone for several days to get wood from Loki Island to their Regatta ship with it.
-He appoints Hiccup to oversee the preparations for the Regatta in his place, which Hiccup is not excited to hear about due to the fact that he sees boats slowly moving across the harbor to be 'boring'.
-Stoick justifies that the Regatta is tradition and claims that it is a good way to 'blow off steam'.
+Meanwhile, Stoick appoints Hiccup to oversee the preparations for the Regatta in his place before he leaves to get wood from Loki Island.

 Meanwhile, at the Academy, Tuffnut is plotting out some rules for the Riders' sheep competition, but is interrupted as Hiccup arrives reluctantly prohibiting them to carry on with their plan as he has Stoick's strict orders to prepare for the Regatta.
-The next day, Hiccup discovers that the Riders' have disobeyed his order and have carried on the sheep catching.
-Down below, the villagers are enjoying the Riders' sheep catching competition and say that it is much better than the Regatta.
-Later, the villagers gather at the Great Hall, growing restless for entertainment and they want to see the race again.
-Hiccup has Toothless quiet down the crowd, then tries to regain their enthusiasm for the Regatta but is unsuccessful.
+The next day, Hiccup discovers that the Riders have disobeyed his order and have carried on the sheep catching, although the villagers are enjoying it much more than the Regatta.
+Later, the villagers gather at the Great Hall, wanting to see the race again.
+Hiccup tries to regain their enthusiasm for the Regatta but is unsuccessful.